Vehicle Carriers Class Action

 Top

 Class Counsel is paid on a contingency basis.
 This means Class Counsel only receives legal fees if there is a settlement or a judgment from the Court.
 The court has to approve Class Counsel’s fees and disbursements.
 Class Counsel will not receive fees if the case is unsuccessful.
-Class Counsel will ask the court to approve legal fees of up to 25% of the settlement, at the settlement hearing.
+Class Counsel will ask the court to approve legal fees of up to 25% of the MOL Settlement at the MOL Settlement Approval Hearings.

 Top